Quicr/new-qmsg/doc/qapi.md

 # MLS Group Management Messages
 This section covers message related to setting up MLS crypto state

+## SignatureHash (UI -> Sec / Sec -> Net)
+Identfier for a given user's device

+EventType: SignatureHash

+Data:
+* uint32: team
+* opaque vector<0..2^16-1>: key-package hash bytes or equivalent to it

 ## KeyPackage (Sec -> Net)
 This event reports a Keypackage for the user/device to the network process on bootup in order to be transmitted to the MLS leader for joining the group